marcelo-ochoa/servers/src/oracle/README.md

 ### Docker

-* when running docker on macOS, use host.docker.internal if the server is running on the host network (eg localhost)
+* when running docker on macOS, use `host.docker.internal` if the server is running on the host network (eg localhost)
-* username/password must be passed as environment variables
+* Credentials are passed via environment variables `ORACLE_USER` and `ORACLE_PASSWORD`

 ```json
 {